sheracore/Django_python_concepts/README.md

 from celery import group
 group(debug_task.si(1,2), debug_task.si(2,4)).delay()
 ```
-## If you want to bind a task after running another task in other work should run first task so second task can run, use chain or pip
+## If you want to bind a task after running another task in other word should run first task so second task can run, use chain or pip
 ```
 from celery import chain
 chain(debug_task.si(1), debug_task.si(2)).apply_async()